dendenxu/quadratic_surface/readme.md

 ![demo](readme.assets/demo.gif)

 The ray-casting shown in the demo might look like mesh flat shading.
-This is because the gif compression algorithm reduces the number of colors available greatly, make the actual smooth shading results look coarse.
-Please compile and run the code to see the actual results.
+This is because the gif compression algorithm reduces the number of colors available greatly, making the actual smooth shading results look coarse.
+Please compile and run the code to see the actual ray-casting renders.

 ## Inspiration